Continuing Education Activity

 In less than 24 hours - the classic dimpled vesicular rash would begin to erupt – the “exanthema,” first in the face and extremities, this rash progressed more centrally to the trunk through the course of the illness.
 Somewhat uncommon for viral exanthems, they involved the palmar and plantar surfaces, and these would last the longest.

 Not much is known about the systemic path to mortality (i.e., prognostic factors) – at least not to the equivalent degree of other extant viral syndrome or infections.
-Death was attributed to “toxemia” in relevant vs. modern literature).
+Death was attributed to “toxemia” in relevant versus modern literature).
 What is known, however, is that immunomodulation and dysfunction were key; prokaryotic superinfections led to extensive morbidity, including pustular conversion of lesions, keratitis, pneumonia, and of course, sepsis.

 Because of their overt size, Poxviridae were some of the first viruses visualized under microscopy.
-Large cytoplasmic inclusions called Guarneri and Paschen bodies are visible on infected squamous and visceral cells respectively, in molluscum they are even larger inclusions called Henderson-Patterson bodies.
+Large cytoplasmic inclusions called Guarneri and Paschen bodies are visible on infected squamous and visceral cells respectively.
+In molluscum, they are even larger inclusions called Henderson-Patterson bodies.

 History and Physical

-Thorough patient evaluation is indispensable with special care given to vaccination, exposure, travel, and occupational histories, Red flags are when the patient has been in contact with the virus either for scientific or military research or disclosed any proximity to known zoonotic sources (bushmeat, hunting, etc.).
+Thorough patient evaluation is indispensable with special care given to vaccination, exposure, travel, and occupational histories.
+Red flags are when the patient has been in contact with the virus either for scientific or military research or disclosed any proximity to known zoonotic sources (bushmeat, hunting, etc.).

 A complete physical exam is vital; however, as many poxvirus lesions, especially those of molluscum, are almost pathognomonic (dome and crater) in appearance.
 Assessing hyperpyrexia, lymphadenopathy, and oral and ocular exams could also show plausible evidence in determining a full clinical picture, specifically looking for evidence of pneumonitis.